| |

 On Mexican Time

 The internet was only good enough for our phones, and if I posted one blog, we couldn’t use the internet for days afterwards.
-After the first month, I took the modem box back to the company, and with some help from my friend Alex, we told them it wasn’t working.
+After the first month, I took the modem box back to the company.
+With some help from my friend Alex, we told them it wasn’t working.
 They told us, “you didn’t use all your bandwidth and mega-whatcha-macallits last month”.

 My answer: Because it isn’t working.”

-We dealt it with the next 11 months, cursing at it, limiting our time on it, increasing our monthly cell service to be able to research the internet on a smaller screen.
+We dealt with it for the next 11 months, cursing at it, limiting our time on it, increasing our monthly cell service to be able to research the internet on a smaller screen.
 Meanwhile, Megacable kept installing internet lines to cover the complete neighborhood.
 When they were “ready”, we quickly signed the contract.
-Their promise was that their internet, cable and phone service would be installed within the next week.
+Their promise was that their internet, cable, and phone service would be installed within the next week.

 Our next move was a HUGE mistake: We cancelled the cell service internet.